-- The Enterprise User Authentication (EUA) Profile specifies a means to authenticate system users and to share knowledge of the authenticated users among applications. - The Personnel White Pages (PWP) Profile provides a repository that may be used to hold system users' identification data.
+- The Audit Trail and Node Authentication (ATNA) Profile specifies a means to ensure that nodes in a network are authenticated. - The ATNA Profile specifies an audit message for reporting security- and privacy-relevant events. - 585 - The Enterprise User Authentication (EUA) Profile specifies a means to authenticate system users and to share knowledge of the authenticated users among applications. - The Personnel White Pages (PWP) Profile provides a repository that may be used to hold system users' identification data.